-Class lists are available through the Faculty Center as well as through the Summer Session Portal or Winter Session Portal.
+Class lists are available through the Faculty Center as well as through the School of Continuing Education (SCE) Summer and Winter Session Portals.
 Class lists in the Faculty Center will include co- and cross-listed classes on the photo roster.

 The class lists on all three sites include student photos.
 Please note, however, that the Summer Session and Winter Session Portals are populated from the PeopleSoft datamart, so changes made within the last 24 hours may not be reflected on those sites.

 The class list includes the names of students who enrolled for your course.
-On the first day of class, check the names of those in attendance against your enrollment list and inform any students who have not already done so that they must complete their registration in the School office by:
+On the first day of class, check the names of those in attendance against your enrollment list and inform any students who have not already done so that they must complete their registration in the SCE office by

 Please do not manually enroll students into a Blackboard course.
 Once students are officially enrolled, they will have Blackboard access.

-Class lists are available through the Faculty Center as well as through the Summer Session Portal or Winter Session Portal.
+Class lists are available through the Faculty Center as well as through the (SCE) Summer and Winter Session Portals.
 Mid-session class lists assist the registrar's staff in finding and correcting any registration problems.
-Please ask students with questionable registrations to come to the School office.
+Please ask students with questionable registrations to come to the school office.
 The accuracy of mid-session class lists will ensure that the grading process is more accurate.

-Please make corrections as indicated below and return a copy to the School registrar.
-See the important dates page for mid-session class list due dates for your class session.
-Please note, however, that the School office cannot make changes in enrollment based on this list; only students may authorize course enrollment changes by notifying the School office in person or by e-mail.
+Please make corrections as indicated below and return a copy to the SCE registrar.
+See the academic calendar page in the faculty handbook for mid-session class list due dates for your class session.
+Please note, however, that the SCE office cannot make changes in enrollment based on this list; only students may authorize course enrollment changes by notifying SCE in person or by email.
 You, the faculty member, may hand-deliver or fax (607.255.9697) the list back to the School office; because we are working with such a quick turn around, please do not send it by campus mail.
 Make corrections using a red pen:

 - Add the students attending class whose names do not appear on the class list, whether registered for audit or credit.
-Although we ask you to add a student's name to the class list, he or she must still officially register with the School office.
+Although we ask you to add a student's name to the class list, he or she must still officially register with SCE.

 - Draw a line through (making sure we can still read the name) the names of students who you believe have officially dropped your course.
 Mark "NA" by the names of those who have never attended.